 8 most common problems in a marriage

-Just like in every relationship, marriage too brings about some challenges for a couple.
+Just like in every relationship, marriage brings about some challenges for a couple.
 After the honeymoon phase is over, a couple returns to something called a ‘normal life’, and that is exactly where one’s expectations take a drill.
-It takes some real good effort to make a marriage work and last, and having a heads up on the common issues that could arise could prepare you to nip the problem in the bud.
+It takes some really good effort to make a marriage work and last, and having a heads up on the common issues that could arise could prepare you to nip the problem in the bud.

 1. Extramarital affairs

 Threatening to shake the very foundation of marriage is the entry of a ‘third person’ into the intimacy zone.
 Boredom is a primary reason for infidelity.
-It’s natural to be bored of each other when there is no more a new or surprising element in a marriage.
+It’s natural to be bored with each other when there is no more a new or surprising element in a marriage.
 Remember the Hindi proverb – Ghar ki murgi dal barabar?
 So, once one’s own husband/wife starts to seem too bland, spouses often look for some spice in another man/woman.

 Related reading: Effect of an extramarital affair on the partner